Cucuteni–Trypillia culture: Geography

-The Cucuteni–Trypillia culture flourished in the territory of what is now Moldova, eastern and northeastern Romania and parts of Western, Central and Southern Ukraine.
+The Cucuteni–Trypillia culture flourished in the territory of what is now Moldova, eastern and northeastern Romania, and parts of Western, Central, and Southern Ukraine.

-The culture thus extended northeast from the Danube river basin around the Iron Gates to the Black Sea and the Dnieper.
-It encompassed the central Carpathian Mountains as well as the plains, steppe and forest steppe on either side of the range.
-Its historical core lay around the middle to upper Dniester (the Podolian Upland).
+The culture extended northeast from the Danube river basin around the Iron Gates to the Black Sea and the Dnieper.
+It encompassed the central Carpathian Mountains as well as the plains, steppe, and forest steppe on either side of the range.
+Its historical core lay around the middle to upper Dniester, the Podolian Upland.
 During the Atlantic and Subboreal climatic periods in which the culture flourished, Europe was at its warmest and moistest since the end of the last Ice Age, creating favorable conditions for agriculture in this region.

-As of 2003, about 3,000 cultural sites have been identified, ranging from small villages to "vast settlements consisting of hundreds of dwellings surrounded by multiple ditches".
+As of 2003, about 3,000 cultural sites had been identified, ranging from small villages to "vast settlements consisting of hundreds of dwellings surrounded by multiple ditches".

 Chronology

 Periodization

 Traditionally separate schemes of periodization have been used for the Ukrainian Trypillia and Romanian Cucuteni variants of the culture.
-The Cucuteni scheme, proposed by the German archaeologist Hubert Schmidt in 1932, distinguished three cultures: Pre-Cucuteni, Cucuteni and Horodiștea–Foltești; which were further divided into phases (Pre-Cucuteni I–III and Cucuteni A and B).
+The Cucuteni scheme, proposed by the German archaeologist Hubert Schmidt in 1932, distinguished three cultures: Pre-Cucuteni, Cucuteni and Horodiștea–Foltești.
+They were further divided into phases (Pre-Cucuteni I–III and Cucuteni A and B).

 The Ukrainian scheme was first developed by Tatiana Sergeyevna Passek in 1949 and divided the Trypillia culture into three main phases (A, B, and C) with further sub-phases (BI–II and CI–II).
 Initially based on informal ceramic seriation, both schemes have been extended and revised since first proposed, incorporating new data and formalised mathematical techniques for artifact seriation.

 The Cucuteni–Trypillia culture is commonly divided into Early, Middle, and Late periods, with varying smaller sub-divisions marked by changes in settlement and material culture.
 A key point of contention lies in how these phases correspond to radiocarbon data.
 The following chart represents this most current interpretation: